 Required Bulletin Board Materials must be posted on all project sites.

-• Mobile contractors, such as painting or striping contractors, may place bulletin board materials in an unlocked vehicle at the project site.
+- Mobile Contractors: Mobile contractors, such as painting, striping, or fencing contractors, may place bulletin board materials in an unlocked vehicle at the project site.

 EEO Policy Statement